Streamlined Domestic Offshore Procedures – Quick Facts

 Only non-willful taxpayers qualify for the IRS Streamlined Program, and only an attorney can properly analyze whether you are non-willful.
 A Streamlined filing compliance attorney will know what information is relevant to this determination, what the evidence means, and will analyze and write a convincing examiner-ready memorandum establishing your non-willfulness.

-Call Streamlined Domestic program tax attorney Andrew L. Jones now at (310) 210-6735 for a free, fully confidential consultation to determine if you are eligible for the program!
+Call Streamlined Domestic program tax attorney Andrew L. Jones now at (310) 210-6735 for a free, fully confidential consultation to determine if you are eligible for the Streamlined Domestic Offshore Procedures!
+Experience matters – working with a US tax attorney with a practice exclusively dedicated to IRS voluntary disclosure means no surprises and no learning on the job.

 Interested in learning more about the Streamlined Filing Compliance Procedures offered by the IRS?
 Keep reading!

-On June 18, 2014, the IRS created a new option for US taxpayers who failed to file FBARs, Form 8938s, or other international asset reporting forms.
+On June 18, 2014, the IRS created a new option for US taxpayers who failed to file file FBARs, Forms 3520, 3520-A, 5471, 8865 or 8938 reporting various foreign assets.
 This option, called Streamlined Domestic Offshore Procedures, allows US residents who failed to declare their foreign accounts to the IRS, to make a voluntary disclosure for a dramatically lower cost.

 In a nutshell: